mozilla/telemetry-server/docs/PayloadFormat.md

 }
 ```

-A minimal version 1 payload with histograms looks like
+A minimal version 1 payload with `histograms` looks like:

 ```js
 {